BYU Family History Library

 The BYU Family History Library (FHL) is located in the Harold B. Lee Library (HBLL) on the campus of Brigham Young University in Provo, Utah.
 It is one of the Family History Centers devoted to assisting library patrons in genealogical research.
-It began as a small section of the BYU library in 1962, and later expanded into a branch of the Family History Library, the genealogical library of the Church of Jesus Christ of Latter-day Saints, in 1964.
+It began as a small section of the BYU library in 1962, and later expanded into a branch of the FamilySearch Library, the genealogical library of the Church of Jesus Christ of Latter-day Saints, in 1964.
 It was formerly known as the Utah Valley Regional Family History Center.

 The BYU FHL houses a large collection of physical materials, such as microfilms, photographs, books, and other documents.
 It also offers access to digital materials, including genealogical databases and digitized newspapers.
 Scanners, computers, and printers are also available.
 The BYU FHL assists patrons online through its website, YouTube channel, and hosted webinars.
 It also offers classes in a variety of areas related to genealogy.